b1llg/vprom/journal/journal.md

 Questions for next meeting?
 ```
 ## Week 3: 25-11-03 - 25-11-19
+### 2025-11-09:
+- Had to postpone the submission for week 03.
+I'm not at ease with the subject and it bugs me.
+Might take the day off and start back tomorrow.

+### 2025-11-08:
+- Reworked the return mapping algorithm.
+Some thing is way off and I'm having trouble to identify what it is.
+Will def. need to read Simo, Dunn and Crisfield.
+Still haven't found what is the bug.
+Had to asked Claude, now at least I know that I was not wrong, the algorithm return maps correcly, It might be in the code.
+There is maybe something still off with the creep test (constant stress, strain driven.
+Quite weird to do).
+About 2hrs

+### 2025-11-06:
+- Updated rate sensitivity, creep and relaxation test.
+Some things look off.
+About 2hrs

 ### 2025-11-05:
 - Did some test with strain rate and creep test.
 I wasn't sure that the strain rate sensitivity test was right so I did the creep test.
 Creep test results made sense so Im pretty sure that the results for rate sensitivity are now sane.
 Maybe that the combination of rates not so high with a somewhat neutral viscosity make the results look not too different from a non viscoplastic material.
 There is a change in stress though that confirms this, but visually it is not so evident.
+About 2hrs

 ### 2025-11-04:
 - Started the coding assignement.
 Rate sensivity in about 2hr